l-jdavies/100_days_of_code/log.md

 ## Day 35: July 1, 2020
 **Today's challenge:**
 Completed the rock, paper, scissors walk through videos and started planning my rps bonus features.

+## Day 36: July 2, 2020
+**Today's challenge:**
+Not a very productive day, still thinking about how to get started on the rps bonus features.
+I'm going to review the course material before trying again.